Update: The Call for Proposals (Oct. 15 – Dec. 1) is now Closed.

 - Workshop.
 Workshops are interactive and allow participants to engage with a specific topic or skill.

-All presenters, including co-panelists, will need to submit bios, subject matter qualifications, and a headshot photo.
+All presenters, including co-panelists and panel moderators, will need to submit bios, subject matter qualifications, and a color headshot photo.
 For panels, the lead panelist must gather all panelists’ bios, subject matter qualifications, and photos and include them in the proposal in order for it to be complete.
-Photos should be JPG or PNG, 300dpi, and good quality images that clearly show the speaker’s face and don’t look blurry or grainy (pixelated).
+Photos should be jpegs or PNG, 300dpi, good quality images that clearly show the speakers face and don’t look blurry or grainy (pixelated).
 For those who are unfamiliar with pixels etc., if you look at the photo at 100% scale on a computer and the face area is smaller than 2 inches then it’s too small.
 Image should look crisp and clear.